bananababoo/US-History-II-Notes/Reconstruction (Ch 16)/Lincoln v Andrew Johnson and Congress conflicts.md

 	- Agency to provide stuff (food water medicine) for freed men (uninslaved)
 	- Johnson vetos this and Black Codes[#^09ed76] (overridden by congress, first time in a while veto overruled)
 - Johnson then makes new conservative party( few republicans + south dems)
-- Congress, now scared a little, passes 14th amendment
+- ## Congress, now scared a little, passes  14th amendment (Black citizenship)
-	- Citizenship to ex slaves and protect equal rights to all ppl born in USA (citizens)
+	- Citizenship to ex slaves and protect equal rights to all ppl born in USA (**citizens**)
 	- States need to accept (radify) it to join back
 		- Johnson dosn't like
 			- Central government with all power controlling, wanted stats to make own policies